After one of the most significant breakups of my life, I didn’t have the courage or the resolve to cut off contact with my ex for months.

 Listen:

-If you are not sure about the whole picture of getting an ex back, you should definitely read one of the following resources [They’re Free].
+If you want your ex back, you should definitely read one of the following resources [They’re Free].

 How To Get Your Ex Boyfriend Back Permanently – 5 Step Plan